manfredsteyer/guest-writer/articles/2019-11-23-royderks-auth0-graphql-react.markdown

 To set up the GraphQL server that is needed to get the data for the React application that you are building, you can either follow all the steps in the [_Build and Secure a GraphQL Server with Node.js_](https://auth0.com/blog/build-and-secure-a-graphql-server-with-node-js/) tutorial or you can set up a pre-built server.

-If you've completed the tutorial to create a GraphQL server, you can proceed to the next step _Set up Apollo client with React_.
+If you've completed the tutorial to create a GraphQL server or want to use the [demo GraphQL server](https://auth0-graphql-simple.herokuapp.com/playground), you can proceed to the next step _Set up Apollo client with React_.
 Otherwise, follow these instructions to set up the server using a [GitHub repository](https://github.com/auth0-blog/auth0-graphql-server):

 - Anywhere in your system, run the following command to clone the repo: